PDAL/PDAL/doc/tutorial/las.rst

 .. note ::

-    The ``in_srs`` option of :ref:`filters.reprojection` can come from the data itself (in our case it would have been set in the ``input.las`` file) or you can explicitly override it.
+    If the input data doesn't specify a projection, you must specify the ``in_srs`` option of :ref:`filters.reprojection`.  ``in_srs`` can also be used to override an existing spatial reference attached to the input point set.

 Point Formats
 --------------------------------------------------------------------------------

-As each revision was released, more point formats were added.
-A Point Format is the fixed set of :ref:`dimensions` that a LAS file must present and store in the file.
-Their definition, size, and composition all change in minor LAS versions (ie, 1.2 point formats vs those in 1.4).
-It is generally true, however, that point formats between minor revisions have similar semantic meanings, and in many cases their storage size is the same.
-For example, a 1.0 file with points of type "Point Format 0" represents essentially the same data as a 1.4 file with points of type "Point Format 0".
+As each revision of LAS was released, more point formats were added.
+A Point Format is the fixed set of :ref:`dimensions` that a LAS file stores for each point in the file.
+For any given point format, the size and composition of dimensions is consistent across versions, but users should be aware of some minor interpretation changes based on LAS file version.
+For example, a classification value of 11 in version 1.4 indicates "Road Surface", while that value is reserved in version 1.1.

 Point Format Example
 ................................................................................

-Point format or `dataformat_id` is an integer that defines the set of fixed :ref:`dimensions` a LAS file must contain.
-All LAS files have at minimum a fixed set of the following dimensions:
+Point format or `dataformat_id` is an integer that defines the set of fixed :ref:`dimensions` stored for each point in a LAS file.
+All point formats specify the following dimensions as part of a point record:

 .. csv-table:: Base LAS :ref:`dimensions`
     :widths: auto